ethanwongca/canadianonlinemun/README.md

 # Canadian Online Model United Nations

-This is the technical portion for Canadian Online Model United Nations a 2 x Special Mention for the United Nations High Commissioner for Refugees MUN Refugee Challenge and one of the first virtual and free Model United Nations.
+This is the technical portion for Canadian Online Model United Nations, a 2 x Special Mention for the United Nations High Commissioner for Refugees MUN Refugee Challenge and one of the first virtual and free Model United Nations.
-This Model United Nations has amassed over 300 delegates from 37 countries attend.
+This Model United Nations has amassed over 300 delegates from 37 countries to attend.

 <strong> Awards from UNHCR are placed in the awards folder. </strong>